 In simple terms, a cryptocurrency is a form of virtual money that was designed to promote a peer-to-peer electronic cash system and does not rely on a centralized entity for approval.
 Crypto are created or issued by any central government and belong to a decentralized network.
 It operates between different blockchain nodes that are responsible for validating transactions and securing the network.

 Cryptocurrencies are created through a process of mining or staking which depends on whether the coin uses a Proof-of-Work (PoW) or Proof-of-Stake model.
-Both models involves solving complex computation equations and validating transactions.
+Both models involve solving complex computation equations and validating transactions.

-The decision to trade or invest in cryptocurrency coins such as Bitcoin, Ethereum, Litecoin, XRP and Bitcoin Cash depends on how much involvement the person wants to have after purchase.
+The decision to trade or invest in cryptocurrency depends on how much involvement the person wants to have after the purchase.
 An investor will buy when the asset is low in price with the goal to generate income or appreciation over time and sell Bitcoin or altcoins for a profit.
 In comparison, trading cryptocurrency is more involved to manage a position over a shorter during such as hours, days, or even weeks.